davidwisch/physicscode/site/involved/style.markdown

 The plugin assumes that **ALL** images reside somewhere in the physicscode/site/images directory and assumes they have a file extension **.png**.

-To use the plugin, put a line like the following in your markdown code:
+To use the plugin, use a the following syntax.

 &#123;% image funny/lolcat %&#125;

-The line would insert the following html into your page once the site was built:
+That line would insert the following HTML into the page.

 {% highlight html %}
 <img src="/images/funny/lolcat.png"/>